 About the Shuar Indians

-After spending an hour in the village and eating lunch, we set off on the long 3–4-hour hike deeper into the rainforest and further uphill enroute to the cave entrance.
+After resting in the village for an hour and eating lunch, we set off on the next leg of our journey—a grueling 3–4-hour hike deeper into the rainforest, climbing even higher toward the cave entrance.

 Shuar village with a recent installation of electrical powerlines